aquillen/phobos_deimos/README.md

 # phobos
-Exploration of a tumbling phobos
+Exploration of a tumbling Phobos using the mass spring model.